reframejs/reframe/readme.md

 ### Full-stack

-We create an app composed of a database, a server, and a frontend.
+We create an app composed of a database, server, and frontend.

-We first define our data models with [Objection.js](https://github.com/Vincit/objection.js):
+First, we define our data models with [Objection.js](https://github.com/Vincit/objection.js):

 ~~~js